John Kirby (admiral): Biden administration

-In November 2023, Kirby dismissed claims that Israel is committing genocide against Palestinians in the Gaza Strip, saying that "Israel is not trying to wipe the Palestinian people off the map.
+In November 2023, Kirby dismissed claims that Israel was committing genocide against Palestinians in the Gaza Strip, saying that "Israel is not trying to wipe the Palestinian people off the map.
 Israel is not trying to wipe Gaza off the map.
 Israel is trying to defend itself against a genocidal terrorist threat.
 So if we’re going to start using that word, fine.
 Let’s use it appropriately."

 In January 2024, Kirby rejected calls for a ceasefire in the Gaza war and assured that President Biden "supports Israel being able to defend itself.
 He supports getting all those hostages out."

 In 2023 and 2024, Kirby took over some duties traditionally delegated to White House press secretary Karine Jean-Pierre, frequently joining her in press conferences, taking on media interviews, and answering a wide range of journalist questions.
 This caused tension and frustration between Kirby and Jean-Pierre.

 Kirby resigned his government post at the end of the Biden administration on January 20, 2025.
 He has since earned money with public-speaking engagements.